openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-prebid/android-in-app-bidding-pb-info.md

 ## Mobile API

-The integration of Pure In-App Bidding is similar to the [integration](../android-sdk-integration.md) of any other regular Ad SDK.
-The only difference is that the header bidding auction will be run at the backend instead of the Ad Server auction.
+The [integration](../android-sdk-integration.md) of Pure In-App Bidding is similar to the integration of any other regular Ad SDK.

 <img src="../res/Pure-In-App-Bidding-Integration.png" alt="Pipeline Screenshot" align="center">

-Prebid Rendering In-App Bidding SDK provides ability to integrate header bidding for these ad kinds:
+Prebid Rendering Module provides ability to integrate  these ad formats:

 - Display Banner
 - Display Interstitial